abdulkk49/Multi-Class-Text-Classification-Wines-NLP/README.md

 2. Using Tansfer Learning with Google BERT weights:
 The model was trained using pre-trained Google BERT word embeddings giving better results with 83% train accuracy and 74% validation accuracy.

+Results can probably be futher improved by removing stopwords and then feeding it to Google BERT architecture.